-The Act Amends Section 23(2) for non-resident persons transacting through a digital market place.
-Such persons are required to maintain their records in convertible foreign currency as may be approved by the Commissioner.
+Currently the provision requires all taxpayers to keep records in Kenya shillings.
+The Bill proposes the Amendment of Section 23(2) for non-resident persons transacting through a digital market place.
+Such persons shall be required to maintain their records in convertible foreign currency as may be approved by the Commissioner.
 Section 23(2) shall not apply to non-resident persons who file returns and remit payment through a local tax representative, or a non-resident person with a permanent establishment.

-The amendment gives a leeway to non-residents who do not have tax agents in Kenya.
+The amendment gives a leeway to non- residents who do not have tax agents in Kenya.

-(h) Con-current Prosecution
+(h) Concurrent Prosecution

 Section 108 of the Tax Procedures Act provides for payment of taxes despite prosecution of the taxpayer.
-The Finance Act, 2021 deletes the proposed bill that prosecution in a criminal case shall not be used as grounds for stay off execution in a civil matter where prosecution relates to the same matter and vice versa.
+The Finance Bill 2021 proposes to amend this section to the extent that prosecution in a criminal case shall not be used as grounds for stay of execution in a civil matter where prosecution relates to the same matter and vice versa.